alecs/cxr/README.txt

 TESTING

-   The 'test' app make use of cxr.
+   The 'test' app makes use of cxr.
 When you run it it should look something like:
       string 1="AbcdEfg1234  blah	blah"
       string 2="This is a long one, not that it should matter...blab blah blah blah. i love trash."

-   "string 1" and "string 2" were encoded using cxr and are being decrypted and printed.
+   "AbcdEfg1234..." and "This is a long one..." were encoded using cxr and are being decrypted and printed.

    To verify that these strings really are encrypted, use the 'strings' tool on the executable:
       strings ./test/test